Data-driven discovery of dynamical models in biology: Future of data-driven methods for dynamical systems in biology

 \subsection{Pseudotime-based analyses: strengths and caveats}

-An additional class of approaches, widely used in single-cell biology, infers temporal orderings from static population-level data. \textit{Pseudotime} methods assign cells a latent temporal coordinate based on transcriptomic similarity, thereby reconstructing trajectories of differentiation or oscillatory progression when true longitudinal measurements are unavailable \cite{Trapnell2014,Setty2016}.
+An additional class of approaches, widely used in single-cell biology, infers temporal orderings from static population-level data. {Pseudotime} methods assign cells a latent temporal coordinate based on transcriptomic similarity, thereby reconstructing trajectories of differentiation or oscillatory progression when true longitudinal measurements are unavailable \cite{Trapnell2014,Setty2016}.
 Extensions such as RNA velocity \cite{LaManno2018} and optimal-transport trajectory analysis \cite{Schiebinger2019} provide directionality and coarse rate information.
 These approaches have become indispensable for mapping cell states, branching topologies, and rare transitions, especially in developmental contexts.

-From the perspective of this review, pseudotime excels at identifying dynamical states (Fig.~\ref{fig:understandingdynamicalsystems}F), but is much weaker for forecasting and characterizing interactions.
-Because pseudotime is not physical time, derivatives are ill-posed and regression-based or decomposition methods that rely on evenly spaced time series (e.g., SINDy, DMD) cannot be directly applied.
-Similarly, mechanistic inference is limited: pseudotime primarily recovers topology rather than explicit governing equations or reaction rates.
-Nevertheless, pseudotime can serve as a valuable complement by highlighting where dynamic changes occur, thereby guiding targeted acquisition of true time series data for downstream mechanistic modeling.
+For our purposes, pseudotime excels at identifying dynamical solutions in a phase space (Fig.~\ref{fig:understandingdynamicalsystems}F), but is much weaker for forecasting and characterizing interactions.
+Because pseudotime is not physical time, derivatives are ill-posed and regression-based or decomposition methods that rely on evenly spaced time series (e.g., SINDy, DMD) cannot be directly applied. \lgel{In practice, this limitation is compounded by the fact that pseudotime and trajectory inference are also highly sensitive to preprocessing choices, such as dimensionality reduction and clustering resolution—which define the effective state space.
+Recent bias-aware and stability-controlled methods such as scLENS \cite{Kim2024_scLENS} and scICE \cite{Kim2025_scICE} explicitly address this issue and can substantially improve the robustness of downstream dynamical analyses.} Similarly, mechanistic inference is limited: pseudotime primarily recovers topology rather than explicit governing equations or reaction rates.
+Recently, it has been suggested that when facing oscillatory dynamics the predictive power of pseudotime methods can be severely impacted \cite{Vo2024}. \lgel{More generally, purely geometric or optimal-transport–based trajectory reconstructions may reduce to connecting nearby cell states without capturing the underlying dynamical flow that governs biological progression.
+This has motivated a shift toward learning biologically meaningful vector fields on cell-state manifolds, enabling the reconstruction of disease progression, differentiation dynamics, and fate decisions from snapshot data \cite{Wijeratne2024,Hua2025,Sha2024}.} Nevertheless, pseudotime can serve as a valuable complement by highlighting where dynamic changes occur, thereby guiding targeted acquisition of true time series data for downstream mechanistic modeling.